Warren8824/Warren8824/KnowledgeBanks/linux/basic-linux-commands.md

-# Basics Linux Commands
+# Basics Linux Commands - Bash
-This deocument is to solidify my current knowledge and for future reference if skills get rusty.
+This is a reference document created to solidy my current knowledge and for possible future reference if skills get rusty.